-The City is a municipal corporation governed by an elected mayor and five-member council and has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
-It also has the primary accountability for fiscal matters.
+The City is a municipal corporation governed by an elected mayor and five-member council and has the authority appoint administrators and managers, and significantly influence operations. lt also has primary the for fiscal matters.
 Therefore, the City is a financial reporting entity as defined by GASB in its Statement No. 14, "The Financial Reporting Entity", as amended by GASB Statement No. 39 "Determining Whether Certain Organizations are Component Units".

-Under GASB Statement No. 14, component units are organizations for which the City is financially accountable and all organizations for which the nature and significance of their relationship with the City are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
-Financial accountability exists if the City appoints a voting majority of an organization's governing board and is either able to impose its will on that organization or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens on the City.
-The City may be financially accountable for governmental organizations with a separately elected governing board, a governing board appointed by another government, or a jointly appointed board that is dependent on the City.
-The financial statements of the component units may be discretely presented in a separate column from the primary government, or blended with the financial statements of the primary government.
-GASB Statement No. 39 added clarification to GASB Statement No. 14 by including as component units entities which meet all three of the following requirements:
+Statement No. 14, component units are organizations which the City financially which the nature and significance of their relationship with the City are such that exclusion financial statements to be misleading or incomplete.
+Financial accountability exists voting majority of an organization's governing board and is either able to impose will on that organization specific the organization to provide financial benefits to, or impose specific financial burdens may be financially accountable for governmental organizations with а separately elected governing board, governing appointed by another government, or a jointly appointed board City. that is dependent the The financial the component unit may be discretely presented in a separate column from the primary government, GASB Statement No. 39 added clarification GASB statements of the primary government. to including as component units entities which meet all three of the following requirements: